bandarimanojkumar/cs404/hw02/readme.txt

+Date:9/10/2015

+ To   :Mark Yoder
+  From :Manoj Kumar
+        B13208
+  Subject:hw02

+toggle_4leds.js:
-code for controlling four leds with four switches code for etch a sketch
+            code for controlling four leds with four switches Etch-a-sketch.js:

-Prof. Yoder
-I see you LED code, but I don't isee the pushbutton controlled etch-a-sketch.

-Manoj
-I updated the homework so please check again
+            code for etch a sketch